Back to Blog

 Understanding Authentication: The Digital Valet Key

-The best way to think of OAuth 2.0 is as a digital valet key for a TikTok account.
-You’d give a valet a special key that can only start the car and drive it a short distance—it can’t open the glove box or the trunk.
-It’s the same principle here.
-When a user connects their TikTok account to your app, they aren't handing over their password.
+OAuth 2.0 works like a valet key.
+You'd give a valet a key that can only start the car and drive it a short distance.
+It can't open the glove box or the trunk.
+Same idea here.
+When a user connects their TikTok account to your app, they're not handing over their password.
+Instead, they grant your app a secure, temporary token with limited access.
+Your app performs specific, pre-approved actions on the user's behalf without ever seeing their actual login details.

 User vs. Client Authentication